Title IX - Sexual Assault and Victim Advocacy

 “A person who observes a crime, impending crime, conflict, potentially violent or

-violent behavior, or conduct that is in violation of rules or policies of the College.”
+violent behavior, or conduct that is in violation of rules or policies of the university.”
 A

 bystander does not have equivalent rights under federal or state law as a Complainant